Humanities and Social Sciences (HaSS)

 In this unit students will study the important features of the period from 1918 to the present.
 This will include the ramification of the Treaty of Versailles and the inter-war years between World War I and World War II, including the Great Crash and the Great Depression.
 Students will continue on to the rise of Hitler and World War Two, exploring both European and Pacific theatres.
 Major topics include the holocaust and the dropping of atomic bombs on Japan.

 In the second half of the course students will examine the continuing efforts in a post-World War II world to achieve lasting peace and security in the world, including Australia's involvement in UN peacekeeping.
-Students will develop an understanding of the the major movements for rights and freedom in the world, especially in the United States and Australia.
+Students will develop an understanding of the major movements for rights and freedom in the world, especially in the United States and Australia.
 An examination of political life in Australia in the late 20th century will accompany this unit and classes may progress to contemporary political issues.
 The course will finish with a depth study on either popular culture, the environmental movement or migration experiences.

 SEMESTER TWO